BabelfishNL/PeglingJS/README.md

 ## 1. Note

-PeglingJS is no longer being developed.
+PeglingJS is no longer under development.
 Imho PEG's require too much effort to get right given small changed in the langues.
 Currently I use an ad-hoc parser.

 ## 1. Introduction